eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

     throw false; // Break the tree iteration
 ```
 The boolean exception value will be returned by `for_each` function call.
-If the visitor callback implementation does not call an exception, `for_each` function will return `true`.
+If the visitor callback implementation does not call an exception, `for_each` function will return `true` by default.

 ## Performance
 The `DynamicData` instance only uses the minimal allocations needed to store the data.
 If its associated type only contains the following (nested) types: `PrimitiveType`, `StructType`, or `ArrayType`;
-the memory required can be performed with only **one allocation** at the creation of the DynamicData.
+the memory required can be got with only **one allocation** at the creation phase of the `DynamicData`.
 Only if the type contains some `MutableCollectionType`, another allocation will be performed to manage the inner types of that mutable type.

 Let see an example: